 I made the girls their crowns only about 5 minutes before dinner.
 So, they’re not the cutest, but they still loved them.

-And even Miss Sophia, who will be starting her very first year of preschool:
+And even Miss Youngest, who will be starting her very first year of preschool:

-Daddy made a delicious meal of pasta with chicken, artichoke hearts, capers and olives.
-We had steamed squash on the side.
-Yummiola!
+Daddy made a delicious meal of pasta with chicken, artichoke hearts, capers and olives, and we had steamed squash on the side.
+A perfect end of summer feast!

 After the fashion show, Joel gave them their Father’s blessings for the beginning of the school year.
 I always look forward to these, and I hope the girls do, too.